|www.ethanwiner.com - since 1997|

 When mixing music you need to hear everything as clearly as possible.
 If music or dialog is obscured by reflections and other room anomalies, mixes you think sound good may not sound so good later, or in your car, or through other playback systems.
 When reflections are allowed, moving your head even an inch or two changes the tonality due to comb filtering, as shown in THIS article.
 When listening without early reflections, imaging and frequency response are more stable versus position, making it easier to nail down a pleasing mix.
 Good imaging requires each ear to hear the sound as coming from the left or right speakers.
 When sound from the left speaker bounces off the right wall into your right ear, that confuses the source location.

 Over time mix engineers learn to appreciate things that affect clarity, and avoiding early reflections is one of these things.
 Mixing in a reflection-free environment also lets you hear much smaller changes in applied reverb and EQ.
 Even at my age (67 in 2015) I can easily hear EQ changes of half a dB at midrange frequencies through my two music systems.

 Related, I played the guitar professionally for most of my adult life, but a few months after I started playing the cello in my 40s I realized my sense of pitch had improved.
 Now, if a note's pitch is off by even 5 cents (1/20th of a half step) I can tell.
 Compare that to the general public who votes for American Idol contestants who are sometimes horribly out of tune!

-I'm convinced that people who prefer the sound of early reflections in a smallish room would probably change their opinion if they were exposed to better listening environments.
+I'm convinced that people who prefer the sound of early reflections in a smallish room would probably change their opinions if they were exposed to better listening environments.
 It can take a while for the improvement to reveal itself, so some people might not immediately notice, or might think the difference is worse because they're not used to it.
-But I believe most people would come to appreciate the improved sound within a week or two after adding reflection absorbers to their listening room.
+But I believe most people would come to appreciate the improved sound within a few days after adding reflection absorbers to their listening room.